 Directors and Associates have a duty of loyalty to the Corporation and therefore must avoid any actual or apparent conflicts of interest.
-A "conflict of interest" occurs when a Director's or an Associate's private interests, or the interests of an "immediate family member" of a Director or Associate, interfere or appear to interfere with the interests of the Corporation.
-A conflict of interest may arise when a Director or Associate takes an action or has an interest that makes it difficult to objectively, or effectively, perform his or her duties for the Corporation.
+A "conflict of interest" occurs when Director or Associates' private interests interfere or appear to interfere with the interests of the Corporation.
+A conflict of interest may arise when a Director or Associate takes an action or has interest that makes it difficult to objectively, or effectively, perform his or her duties for the Corporation.
 Directors and Associates must make business decisions for the Corporation free of conflicting influences.
+Directors and Associates are expected to avoid situations that may lead to real or apparent material conflicts between their self-interest and their duties or responsibilities as a Director or Associate with a Director or Associate's role with the Corporation or which affects, or could reasonably be expected to affect, a Director or Associate's judgement concerning transactions between the